sapuente1/CIDM6325_Final_Project/travelmathlite/README.md

 - Python 3.12 + Django
 - PEP 8 style with docstrings and type hints

+### Environment / .env

+- The project supports a `.env` file read by `django-environ` for local development.
+An example file lives at `travelmathlite/.env.example` — copy it to `travelmathlite/.env` and update values as needed.
+- By default `core.settings` uses the local settings; to exercise the production settings locally, set `DJANGO_SETTINGS_MODULE=core.settings.prod` before running management commands.
 - Django TestCase for testing (no pytest)
 - Conventional commits (feat/fix/docs/refactor/test/chore)